Amzani/apidesk-sdk-test-def/docs/models/components/createuserrequesttype.md

 # CreateUserRequestType

-Specifies the category or purpose of the address, such as 'home', 'work', or 'billing'.
-This helps in organizing and retrieving addresses based on their usage context.
-The value should be a valid string that clearly indicates the address type, though it is optional.
+Specifies the type of address, such as 'home' or 'work', associated with the user.
+This helps categorize the address within the CRM for better organization and retrieval.
+Ensure the type is a valid string that accurately represents the address category.

 ## Example Usage